Commercialization Assistance Program

 - Addressing general technology problems.

 NREL is prohibited from providing assistance that is readily available in the private sector.

 "Pooling" of technology assistance by more than one firm to develop a single product is prohibited.

 Renewable energy and energy efficiency businesses in the United States that have fewer than 500 employees are eligible for this program.
 The requested technology assistance must fit the scope of the program and NREL's competencies such as talent, facilities, expertise, and availability.

 If your request for assistance is accepted, a technical specialist will be assigned to work on your project for up to one staff-week, but not to exceed 40 hours.
 Firms are eligible once per fiscal year, Oct.
 1 – Sept.
 30.

 If your renewable energy or energy efficiency technology-based business could benefit from the expertise and knowledge of NREL's scientists and engineers, follow these easy steps:

-- If eligible, you will complete a one-page request form, and submit to firstname.lastname@example.org
+- If eligible, you will need to complete a one-page request form, and submit to firstname.lastname@example.org

 - If NREL has the resources, capabilities, and availability to help, an agreement will be signed by both parties before work begins.

 Apply any time, but requests are funded on a first-come, first served basis.